-Hidden Sparks Without Walls/Teacher Track is a webinar series designed for educators and administrators serving Jewish day schools.
+Hidden Sparks Without Walls is a webinar series designed for educators and administrators serving Jewish day schools.
 The Parent Connection is a webinar series that offers parents a way to deepen their understanding of learning and behavior.

 The ability to run an ordered classroom is commonly ranked as one of the most important teacher dispositions, whether at the elementary, middle, or secondary grade level.
 We now know what tactics help students regulate emotions, engage them, and promote a pro-academic class culture.
 This webinar will introduce you to techniques gained from Dr. Finley’s experience teaching at an urban K-12 school, and will introduce abundant neuroscience and social science research related to classroom management.
 By adding new tools to your classroom management approach, this session will boost your effectiveness and confidence.

 Modern learning needs modern learning spaces.
 As we look to craft curriculum and instruction to prepare our students for further education and careers, it is essential that they have an opportunity to learn in spaces that support this mission.
 Designing excellent learning spaces isn’t about decorating, but it is about having intentionality.
 Prepare to leave with a variety of ideas and first steps that can be used to transform your space with very little budget.

 This presentation will introduce you to the core social skills, communication tools, and conflict resolution techniques necessary to help students solve problems independently of teacher intervention.
 You will learn how to create socially safe classrooms with unified rules and expectations, integrate problem solving skills into daily lessons, discuss the importance of ‘seeking first to understand’, explore different problem solving models, and include parents in the appropriate scaffolding and support of students’ social development.